nigzht/captcha-destroyer/README.md

 # captcha-destroyer
-An electron application for solving google ReCaptcha
+An electron application for solving google Recaptcha